MiguelAmato/MiguelAmato/README.md

 ###

-<p align="left">Computer engineering student with 3 years of academic experience, passionate about programming and problem-solving. <br><br>I'm currently working on projects related to advanced algorithmics, computer language processing, and blockchain technology.</p>
+<p align="left">Computer engineering student with 4 years of academic experience, passionate about programming and problem-solving. <br><br>I'm currently working in my Bachelor’s Thesis (TFG) related to web development and language models in the medical field.</p>

 ###